49handyman/EquihashNompPool/README.md

 # EquihashNompPool
 Forked from Raven coin Updated to use Equihash

+[Update 4-21-2021]

+Testing Z to Z payments, working for Pirate coin so far.
+Need to test all parts of payment system now to confirm I didnt break anything on KMD payments.

+Im tying to keep this compatible with other nomp forks, new stats and data are appended and previous order not changed, so it should work

+but no warranty...

 [Update 4-14-2021]

 Thanks to the Knomp code i got z_addresses working in authorization, and payments -- I hope.